 Up to $2,000 per year

 The Oregon Student Assistance Commission will consider undergraduate students who are Oregon residents for these awards.
 Oregon Grants are renewable annually, provided financial need and satisfactory progress continue.
 You may receive up to twelve terms of these grants.
 Learn more by clicking here.

 TEACH Grant (Teacher Education Assistance for College and Higher Education)

 Up to $4,000 a year

 This grant is available to students who plan to become teachers and agree to serve as full-time teachers at low income schools within certain high-need fields for at least four academic years within eight years of completing the course of study for which a grant was received.
-Applicants must meet certain academic standards and fill out the SOU Federal TEACH Grant Application for the 2013-14 academic year (PDF).
+Applicants must meet certain academic standards and fill out the SOU Federal TEACH Grant Application (PDF).

 Important Note: If you do not carry out the obligation to serve, the TEACH grant funds received convert to a Direct unsubsidized loan that must be repaid with retroactive interest.